marcoalopez/Python_course/notebooks/installing_Python.md

 2. Install miniconda following the instructions.

-3. Open the **Anaconda Prompt (miniconda)** and a console will pop up.
+3. Open the **Anaconda Prompt** and a console will pop up.
 You will see something similar to this (the path may change depending on the file system of your operating system)

    ```
    (base) C:\Users\Marco>